SaiDhanushKolla777/Web-Based-File-Management-System/README.md

 ### Project Description

 **Overview:**
-FileFlow is a streamlined, user-friendly web application designed for efficient file uploading, downloading, and management.
+This user-friendly web application designed for efficient file uploading, downloading, and management.
 It offers a simple yet effective solution for managing files over a network, catering to users who seek a minimalistic and intuitive approach to file handling via a web interface.

 **Key Features:**
 - **File Uploads and Downloads:** Enables users to upload files to the server and download them from any location.